To A Man Hesitant On Attending College

 But I do understand the gravity of this decision, even if at first glance the low cost of attendance and your open work schedule paints the hesitation as pointless.
 And I must urge you to hold grace for yourself over this bleeding image, for you will find that your unconscious brain is much more aware and perceptive, like a man with exposed nerves, and is guiding your conscious reality.

 Oh, and, yes, broad education into even your most disliked subjects can be its own trouble on the spirit.
-I have no doubt that, if you decide to take this path, you will find yourself at 11:30 PM, the blue light of your monitor scalding your eyes and snacks and drinks scattered across the desk, rushing to submit your essay before the 11:59 PM deadline.
-I have no doubt that you will find yourself wondering in your most troubled moments, "What would be so bad if I dropped out?"
+I have no doubt that, if you decide to take this path, you will find yourself at 11:30 PM, the blue light of your monitor scalding your eyes, surrounded by wrappers and empty bottles, rushing to submit your essay before the 11:59 PM deadline.
+You will probably find yourself wondering in your most troubled moments, "What would be so bad if I dropped out?"

-And in this I must urge you to look inwards and instead, in this moment, ask yourself, "What do I wish for my own life?
+Look inwards and instead, in this moment, ask yourself, "What do I wish for my own life?
 What, if forbidden from me to do, would devastate my desire to live?"
-It is this deep fear from within that suggests to you what you exist to do.
+It is this deep fear from within that your soul whispers what it yearns to do.

 If you are in this position, cherish it for you are perhaps the most free beast in this zoo we call society.